 Prejudices form the breeding ground for all kinds of discrimination.
 It has a strong influence on how people behave and interact with each other.
-We can become more conscious of our own prejudices by knowing the seven types, and taking steps to overcome them.
+We can become more conscious of our own prejudices by knowing the seven types of prejudice, and taking steps to overcome them.
 (Estimated reading time: 8 minutes)

 “No one is born hating another person because of the color of his skin, or his background, or his religion.
 People must learn to hate, and if they can learn to hate, they can be taught to love, for love comes more naturally to the human heart than its opposite.”— Nelson Mandela